ekhtan/INSTAGRESS_project/README.md

 3. Caveats
 ----------

-The sgRNA cut sites also contain ~100bp of Chr2 of the 'donor' integrated pCAMBIA T-DNA from GFP-tailswap parent.
+The sgRNA cut sites also contain ~100bp of Chr2 as part of 'donor' pCAMBIA T-DNA from GFP-tailswap parent.
 Therefore, reconstruction using 150 bp PE reads and PRICE assembly did not yield a clear picture although the majority shows the event as described above.

 Solution: PCR oligos 500bp outside the PAM sites for Sanger sequencing has been ordered.